 The control unit first checks for the requested instructions in its cache.
 If the instruction set is not present, the data is requested from the computer's main RAM.

 Cache is graded by levels.
 Level 1 cache is hosted directly on the CPU chip, and is usually the fastest, but smallest, cache.
-Level 2 and Level 3 caches are usually larger than Level 1, but are slower to access.
+Level 2 and Level 3 caches are typically larger than Level 1, but are slower to access.
 Occasionally, Level 3 cache is a shared resource across each CPU core.

 Cache sizes can vary.
 Level 1 cache can be up to 2Mb in size.
 Level 2 and Level 3 cache can be up to 256Mb.
 I expect these sizes will increase as time passes and technology evolves.